-The chief reason for this division was given as the availability of data.
+The chief reason given for this division was the availability of data.
 Where there is an adequate sampling available, the City uses the site or centre specific rents.
 Where an adequate data base does not exist, the City expands the data base to include City wide properties.

 - For the "Junior Big Box" category, the eight lease comparables submitted by the Complainant were all drawn from the Shawnessy Power Centre.
-These eight leases represent a larger data base than the sampling used by the City in other space categories.
+These eight leases represent a larger and more compelling data base than the sampling used by the City in other space categories.
 Moreover, the Board is of the opinion that eight site specific leases are more representative of a specific location than the City's more general city wide sampling.
-The Board accepts the Complainant's evidence with regard to the rent for the" junior big box" category, being 14,001 to 40,000 s.f.. - (30)The assessment is reduced and truncated to \$31,680,000.
+The Board accepts the Complainant's evidence with regard to the rent for the Junior Big Box" category, being 14,001 to 40,000 s.f., - (31)The assessment is reduced to \$27,690,000.

-DATED AT THE CITY OF CALGARY THIS
+DATED AT THE CITY OF CALGARY THIS 2) TDAY OF FELLY 2014.

-21st DAY OF JULY 2014.

-Presiding Officer
+Jerrý Zezulka Presiding Officer